Fundamental residual amplitude modulation in electro-optic modulators: Laser propagation in a media with a time-dependent index of refraction

 Remark: to observe an electro-optical effect the modulated electric field must vary slowly with time, i.e., its frequency must be much smaller than that of the laser beam propagating inside this media.
 Denoting by $\Omega$ the frequency of the modulating field, by $\omega_{0}$ the frequency of the electromagnetic wave, we assume that,

 Introducing the vector potential $\mathbf{A}$ in the Coulomb gauge

 we write the electric and magnetic fields of the laser wave as

-where we have set the scalar potential $\Phi = 0$ since we are solving the source free Maxwell equations.
-Outside the crystal the scalar potential vanishes and since it satisfies an elliptic equation, by uniqueness, it vanishes everywhere.
+where we have set the scalar potential $\Phi = 0$ since we are solving the source-free Maxwell equations.
+Outside the crystal, the scalar potential vanishes and since it satisfies an elliptic equation, by uniqueness, it vanishes everywhere.